FAQs

 Must I follow the Student Resolution Advocate’s recommendations?

 No, you are not compelled to follow recommendations that evolve from discussion with the Student Resolution Advocate.
-Furthermore, you have confidentiality as to whether or not recommendations were made or followed.

 -